 Whether you’re a morning person or not, getting everyone out of the house on time can be a struggle.
 It seems so simple in theory – get up, get dressed, eat breakfast, brush teeth and go.
 But for some reason it’s next to impossible to do so.

-First of all, you need a motivator – something that helps inspire the kids to actually get out of bed, get dressed, eat breakfast, brush their teeth, clean their mess and get out the door on time.
-You could hire The Commando to come round every morning and yell at them, but that might get expensive.
+Step one, you need a motivator – something that helps inspire the kids to actually get out the door on time.
+You could hire The Commando to come round every morning and yell at them, but we think these excellent ideas will work just as well.

 If you’d prefer to be digital-free in the morning, then another option is a morning routine chart.
-Etsy have a few excellent ones, but we especially love the simplicity of this one from Author Zoo, available for $4.35.
+Etsy have some lovely ones to purchase but there are lots of brilliant free printables online if you’re keen to get started.

-Next, you need products that keep everything organised.
+And onto step two – you need products and a place to keep everything organised!
 One of the best investments we made last year was an “organisation station” for the kids’ school stuff.
 We have a different section for shoes, uniforms, hats and homework folders as well as a few hooks for jackets, jumpers and backpacks.

-When these items have a home, you will get into the habit of storing them there and never have to do the mad dash around the house searching for your misplaced set of keys (which, 9 times out of ten, end up in the fridge).
+When all of your regular daily items have a home, you (and the kids) will get into the habit of storing them there, and never have to do the mad dash around the house searching for misplaced sports shoes or school hats again.
+That’s a win in our book!